ioBanker/docs.bitshares.build/MPA.md

 #### MSSR
 - Higher MSSR allows faster liquidation and higher penality.
 Real liquidation penalty is dependend on markets liquidity.
-- Higher MSSR reduces the CR range for Market Issued Settlements.
+- Higher MSSR reduces the *effective CR range* (MCR-MSSR) for Market Issued Settlements.
 - An MPA premium reduces the effective MSSR.

 ### Market Response Options
+When the *effective CR* is lower than 1, the second market settlement starts.

 #### Global Settlment (Default)
 All debt positions are closed, all or some collateral is moved to a global-settlement fund.
 Debt asset holders can claim collateral via force-settlement.
 It is not allowed to create new debt positions when the fund is not empty.